Detailed below are the most commonly asked questions about our Support Services.

 If you have a specific challenge or barrier preventing you from accessing support through our main office in Kilmarnock or through any of our outreach locations, or if you live in a more rural or outlying area and cannot access our existing clinics, please contact us so that we may discuss and address your needs.

 Break The Silence provide support for residents in East and North Ayrshire (aged 13+).
-In addition we can provide support for people who were abused/neglected as children while living in care in Scotland as we are the pan-Ayrshire provider in partnership with Future Pathways.
+In addition we can provide support for people who were abused/neglected as children while living in care in Scotland as we are a registered provider working in partnership with Future Pathways.

 Rape and childhood sexual abuse issues can affect partners and family members.
 Finding out that a partner or family member has experienced rape or sexual abuse can have a devastating effect and they may experience overwhelming feelings of distress, anger and guilt.
 We offer to see any family member or partner over 13 years of age who feels they need to speak to someone.
 These sessions are funded and therefore there is no charge payable however support is limited to 4 appointments.